 Measuring success can be somewhat cumbersome, but it is very important in determining the strategies to incorporate into a long-term development plan.
-According to Michael Stein, there are three ways to measure your success.
-One is to assess whether you are actually building an audience for your efforts.
+According to Michael Stein, there are three ways to measure your success.16 One is to assess whether you are actually building an audience for your efforts.
 Track hits to your Web sites or listservs, but realize that you must be in this for the long haul.
 It could possibly take two or more years before you see any success.

 The second is in the feedback you get from your supporters.
 Gather this feedback in any way possible - through surveys, e-mail, focus groups, etc. This could be your best measure, since you're utilizing this technology to make things easier for the patron.
 Remember, technology does not always save staff time and sometimes it may increase the workload.
-Staff time versus fundraising success is often a positive relationship.
+Staff time versus fundraising success is often a positive relation-

+Track hits to your Web sites or listservs, but realize that you must be in this for the long haul.
+It could possibly take two or more years before you see any success. ship.
 The more time you can devote to this effort, the more successful your results.
 The ultimate goal of making things easier for the patron/supporter should never be lost in the implementation of any new technology.
 While your older patrons may have an aversion to these new fundraising methods, there is a larger, younger population that needs to be tapped for future support.
 A good balance of traditional and online fundraising methods eliminates the possibility of alienating supporters.